msatyan/NodeFullStack/README.md

-# MyNodeRestAPI
+## MySimpleRest2
 Copyright (c) 2016 Sathyanesh Krishnan.
 All rights reserved.
 Licensed under the Apache License, Version 2.0

-## The Nodejs REST API
+#### The Nodejs REST API
 This is a very basic sample REST API created by using Nodejs.
 In this we used middleware concept for the routers.
-Purpose of this project is purely educational, and it demonstrates the following features.
+Purpose of this project is purely educational, n security aspect has considered with it.
+This project demonstrates the following features.
+- Serving static page (node is not efficient for static page serving, so not recommended)
 - REST API based on node.js
-- Making AJAX request, such as GET, POST.
+- Making AJAX request, such as GET, POST
-- Send/Receive data to/from back-end using AJAX call.
+- Send/Receive data to/from back-end using AJAX call
 - Examples of GET, POST, DELETE

+#### Feature usage
+- AJAX (public/js/MyApiTest1.js)
+- Static Page Serving (routes/index.js)
+- Basic in memory DB (db/InMemoryDb.js)